OfficeDev/outlook-dev-docs/docs/rest/node-tutorial.md

 The first thing we do here is define our client ID and secret.
 We also define a redirect URI and an array of scopes.
 The scope array includes the `openid`, `User.Read`, and `Mail.Read` scopes, since we will only read the user's mail.
 Replace the `YOUR APP ID HERE` with the application ID and `YOUR APP PASSWORD HERE` with the password you generated in step 3 and save your changes.

 Now let's add code to load this file when the app starts.
 This will make the values in the file available in `process.env` at runtime.
-Open `./app.js` and add the following line just before the `var index = require('./routes/index');` line.
+Open `./app.js` and add the following line just before the `var indexRouter = require('./routes/index');` line.

 ```js
 require('dotenv').config();